Dec 16, 2018

 In the past, the Members Loan Fund income compensated for defaults.
 Risk fees now serve this same purpose.
 Unfortunately, a 100% on-time repayment rate does not necessarily mean a loan is low risk.
 Most loans that default previously had a high on-time repayment rate.
 We are constantly working to improve our service to more closely match risk fees to the actual default likelihood of each loan.
 This is a complex challenge that requires observing how loans repay over time and adjusting parameters accordingly.

-Jones Mwang'ombe, Mary, George Kiio, Joost, Hafid Hussein and Okeoma Uzoma like this.
+Jones Mwang'ombe, Mary, Kusi Obodum, George Kiio, Joost, Hafid Hussein, Okeoma Uzoma and Raymond Ekemezie like this.

 Dec 27, 2018

 I was going through these whole article and comments just to find one thing, yet, it is not mention anywhere even when some commenter asked of it.

 What is the % of the risk fee charged on a loan.
 From my last loan, it seams to be around 20%, but doesn't seems to be a fixed % compare with my previous loan.

 Please can you state categorically, how the risk fee is calculated.

 Kusi Obodum, George Kiio, Daniel Owusu, Josephine Yeboaa, Cornelia Adofo and Kofi Agbovorhia like this.